HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 One thing that shines through in the data is that at a CMS and web server level, mobile and desktop share a close correlation in how people develop sites, perhaps in large part to the lower overheads of responsive design, meaning one codebase for all experiences.

-With WordPress not only maintaining, but extending its popularity for mobile sites, and other CMSs enjoying a similar share to the desktop experience, there's a great opportunity for CMS core improvements and optimisations to bring an outsized benefit to the whole mobile web.
+With WordPress not only maintaining, but extending its popularity for mobile sites, and other CMSs enjoying a similar share to the desktop experience, there's a great opportunity for CMS core improvements and optimizations to bring an outsized benefit to the whole mobile web.

-This makes drives like the [proposed WordPress Performance Team](https://make.wordpress.org/core/2021/10/12/proposal-for-a-performance-team/) important and valuable.
+This makes drives like the <a hreflang="en" href="https://make.wordpress.org/core/2021/10/12/proposal-for-a-performance-team/">proposed WordPress Performance Team</a> important and valuable.

 ## Interacting with the Mobile Web